25shmeckles/NaDA/Documentation/source/Results and Discussion.rst

 .. _GridPlot: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\gridplot.html

 Identifying high variance regions in both healthy cfDNA and ctDNA is important for constructing a data filter.
 It is vital to understand which regions are frequently mutated without

 Furthermore, just as with the fastq files, variances can be seperated between alterations specific for a run and alterations specific for the method being used.
 For instance, CTC -> A could be a alteration that is specifically highly mutated in a particularly run, while CGC > A occurs often in every run with this method of rolling circle amplification and nanopore sequencing.
 Therefore, filtering should be able to account for both run specific and method specific alterations.
 In the same manner, high database of healthy cfDNA could accomplish a method specific filter and adding healthy cfDNA into every run a specific alterations filter.
+Also more covenient, backbone data could be used to identify run specific errors as the backbone doesn't change between runs and should thus never contain alterations.

 Script Tests
 ++++++++++++